 Step 2 – Cutting the Chicken

-I like to smoke a whole chicken.
+I buy a whole chicken from either Costco or my local grocery store.
+I typically buy a 4 to 5 pound chicken.
+I really like to smoke a whole chicken.
 You’ll want to first remove and toss out the innards, such as the neck and liver that’s stuffed in the middle of the chicken.
 From there, you’ll need to rinse the chicken inside and out.
 Once that’s done, dry the chicken off with a paper towel.
 Place the whole chicken on a cutting board.

 Next, take a sharp butcher knife and slice your chicken in half by cutting down the breast.
 You’re literally going to have to break the sternum so you can split the chicken.